fairandsmart/right-consent/_docs/03-installation.md

 ### Backend

 Backend service is developed in Java using quarkus.
 It exposes a REST API that is accessed front other services.
-It also integrate configuration elements for working with keycloak.
+It also integrates configuration elements for working with keycloak.

 In order to run the backend, you need to clone the github repository and to run a local instance using Java and Maven :